 If I look back on my last work experience in Vietnam, I remember with sadness an unhealthy work environment, very unproductive and overwhelming for the whole team.

-Managers had contrasting—often contradictory brand vision and approaches to work.
-All of this way of “living the office” was obviously reflected in every day tasks and clients.
+Partners had contrasting—often contradictory brand vision and approaches to work.
+All of this way of “living the office” was obviously reflected in every day tasks with clients and colleagues.

 I’ve found that collaboration in the digital era has relationship challenges, but “distributed work” (when team members work remotely) includes another level of complexity: